 Here are four generations behind Margaret Naysmith Hemmingsen, born Alexander (1891-1979).
 She was our Granny, and her own stories appear in our “Memories” section.

-This chapter will include information until the death of her mother, in 1931, whose joys were stabbed by misery.
+This chapter will include information until the death of her mother, in 1931, whose joys were interrupted by misery.
 She nonetheless, conducted a memorable well-led life.

 HER GREAT-GREAT GRANDPARENTS (ca 1760-1820)

 RELEVANT IN THEIR TIME: Political revolution seethed and was executed.
 Adam Smith published the Wealth of Nations in 1776, as the Industrial Revolution unfolded.
 Their 1760-1820 neatly fit the reign of the Protestant Hanoverian King George III.
 The period began fifteen years after the slaughter of Jacobites on Scotland’s Cullodon moor.
 The Pretender, Catholic James Stewart, died in 1766, and Bonnie Prince Charles, in 1788.
 Bereaved were still smarting.
 In the meantime, Captain James Cook was at sea everywhere and, in 1778, he met Chief Maquinna off Nootka Sound on Vancouver Island.
 It was not yet part of British Columbia.